fleetdm/fleet/handbook/digital-experience/process-for-submitting-and-publishing-articles.md

 ## Schedule

 Publishing occurs according to our [content calendar](https://docs.google.com/spreadsheets/d/1IzpoIfTc7cqc9g8w20fQfap3GFcrqgOaiPrpCkowcvA/edit?usp=sharing).
-However, that is subject to change based on the news/information that needs to be posted.
+However, that is subject to change based on the news or information that needs to be posted.
 For time-sensitive articles, consult with Tim Kern in [#help-content-calendar](https://fleetdm.slack.com/archives/C03PH3BBVSM) on Slack.

 ## How to submit an article